Candra0x6/Roca/contracts/docs/SC009_LOTTERY_HISTORY_IMPLEMENTATION.md

 - ✅ **Enhanced prize distribution** - Automatic yield integration and batch processing
 - ✅ **Production-ready implementation** - Full security, testing, and documentation

-The implementation provides a robust foundation for the Arisan+ lottery system while maintaining compatibility with existing infrastructure and supporting future enhancements.
+The implementation provides a robust foundation for the Roca lottery system while maintaining compatibility with existing infrastructure and supporting future enhancements.